Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     You learn one cantrip of your choice from the artificer spell list, and you learn one 1st-level spell of your choice from that list.

-    You can cast this feat's 1st-level spell without a spell slot, and you must finish a long rest before you can cast it in this way again.
-You can also cast the spell using any spell slots you have.
+    You can cast this feat's 1st-level spell without a :rsc-spell-slot: **Spell Slot**, and you must finish a long rest before you can cast it in this way again.
+You can also cast the spell using any :rsc-spell-slot: **Spell Slot**s you have.

     Intelligence is your spellcasting ability for these spells.